CyrilCermak/modular_architecture_on_ios/README.md

 10MB.

 Outliers from this data are both the dynamically and statically linked three-layer applications.
 They show a significant reduction in bundle size, application size and frameworks folder size respectively.
 Even after multiple retests, the results remained the same.
 A possible explanation could be a specific Swift compiler optimisation for this architecture, although this is unlikely.
 Confirming that all 200 dynamic frameworks were part of the application bundle also failed to explain the significantly smaller size.
 Since each of the dynamic frameworks is about the same size as the frameworks in the other applications, there is no explanation for this discrepancy.

-For the applications with fewer modules, the application sizes are shown in the following table.

 They are all very similar in size to the monolithic application.
 In fact, the main executable for the dynamically compiled applications in